cryzed/bin/README.md

 ## defaults
 ```
-$ defaults --help
+$ ./defaults --help
-usage: defaults [-h] [--editor EDITOR] path
+usage: defaults [-h] [--editor PATH] [--stdout] path

+Inspect the original version of files belonging to installed packages.

+If the editor is not specified using --editor, the environment variables EDIT
+and VISUAL will be used; alternatively --stdout can be used to pipe the original
+file's contents directly to stdout.

+Files are searched for in packages located in the "CacheDir" directory specified
+in /etc/pacman.conf (default: /var/cache/pacman/pkg/) and in the "PKGDEST"
+directory specified in /etc/makepkg.conf, if defined.
+Defaults will only work
+with foreign packages, if the "PKGDEST" directory is specified.

+If the package can't be found in either, defaults attempt to download the latest
+version of the package from the available pacman mirrors, however this only
+works with native packages.

 positional arguments:
   path

 optional arguments:
   -h, --help     show this help message and exit
-  --editor EDITOR
+  --editor PATH
+  --stdout
 ```

-This is useful for me when editing (configuration/backup) files which are part of installed packages.
+This is useful for me when editing backup (configuration)-files which are part of installed packages.
 Often they are filled with comments and various examples configurations, however after figuring out my configuration I rarely want to keep all these around.

-Removing them to keep the file as clean as possible however, might be an issue when further modifications are needed at some later point in time -- all the reference examples are now missing, forcing you to either read the man page (even for trivial changes) or manually hunting down the package in your cache or online and checking out the original file.
+Removing them to keep the file as clean as possible however, might be an issue when further modifications are needed at some later point in time -- all the reference examples are now missing, forcing you to either read the man page (even for trivial changes) or manually hunt down the package in your cache or online and checking out the original file.

-This script aims to save you these steps: simply run it with a path to a file and the local, as well as the original file, should both be opened in your configured editor (`EDITOR` or `VISUAL`).
+This script aims to save you these steps: simply run it with a path to a file, and the local, as well as the original file, should both be opened in the specified editor.

 ## hotstrings